You should be covered for fallen trees and branches if they’re the result of a peril covered in your policy.

 Does homeowners insurance cover damage from a neighbor’s tree?

 Typically your homeowners insurance will cover damage to your home regardless of where the tree came from if it’s otherwise eligible.
-It may, however, work with your neighbor’s insurance provider to make back some of its losses if the tree was a hazard before it fell.
+But it may work with your neighbor’s insurance provider to make back some of its losses if the tree was a hazard before it fell.

 If your insurer finds that your neighbor is responsible and is able to recoup its payment to you, you may even get your deductible back.
 Otherwise, nothing will change on your side of the claim — the damage will still be covered as if it had been a tree on your property.